 How to Solve This Customer Complaint:

 When technical difficulties happen, be proactive and communicate with your customers right away.
-Let them know that you’re working on the issue and provide alternative ways to get in contact with you, if needed.
+Let them know that you’re working on the issue and provide alternative ways to contact with you, if needed.
 As soon as things are working again, send another alert to let them know you’re operating at 100%.

 Pro Tip: You can use a CRM to record and review your available communication channels with each customer.